Nobody stuck a book under your nose when you first learned to ride a bike, swim at the pool or play hoops in your backyard.

 Forcing yourself to do something you do not already enjoy is one of the fastest ways to stop your learning journey, because your brain will quickly come to associate the foreign language with negative, boring and arduous experiences, rather than positive ones.

-MosaLingua, which offers apps for learning Spanish, Italian, French, German and Portuguese, gives you access through its web app to a specially-selected library of native materials for learners, such as e-books and websites, which you can browse through with the aid of a translator tool.
+If you prefer to learn through reading, MosaLingua gives you access to a specially-selected library of native materials for learners, such as e-books and websites, which you can browse through with the aid of a translator tool.
 You can even save words and phrases you don’t recognize as flashcards and review them later.

 Of course, if you are just starting to learn, this all may seem confusing for you at first.
 But as you accelerate your learning journey with a professional coach (or another method) you will start to make out a few words, then a few sentences, and before you know it, you will begin to understand a good portion of the foreign language information you are absorbing.